List of Marvel Comics characters: Z: Zsora of the Spirit Flame

 Zsora of the Spirit Flame is a character appearing in American comic books published by Marvel Comics, created by Al Ewing and Yıldıray Çınar.
 She is an Arakkii mutant with burning eyes that can see the truth.
 Imprisoned by Tarn the Uncaring at a young age with her sister Syzya because of their powers, she meets the Fisher King after stopping him from assassinating Tarn.
 They fall in love, marry, and have two daughters, Khora and Zsen.
 Zsora, her husband, and her sister secretly reform the Night Table of the Great Ring of Arakko and work to overthrow Annihilation's rule of Arakko.
 During an attack on the Great Ring, Zsora is captured and executed by Famine.

 Zula

-Zula is a character first appearing in Marvel Conan the Barbarian (comics), and an original creation of famed Marvel comics writer Roy Thomas, rather than the classic Conan the Barbarian novel authors: Robert E. Howard, L. Sprague de Camp, or Lin Carter.
+Zula is a character first appearing in Conan the Barbarian, and an original creation of Marvel Comics writer Roy Thomas, rather than the classic Conan the Barbarian novel authors: Robert E. Howard, L. Sprague de Camp, or Lin Carter.
 Zula is a mighty black warrior/swordsman and a very skilled sorcerer.
 He is from south Darfar, the son of the chieftain, and the last survivor of his massacred "Zamballah tribe".
 Zula is clothed in a "Vendyhan" (Indian) tiger skin, and dons a mohawk-like "war crest".
 He is a loyal comrade of Conan the Barbarian; and Conan's long time lady companion, Bêlit, pirate Queen of the Black Coast; as well as Red Sonja.
 Although allies, Conan and Zula have also been known to bitterly battle, from time to time.